-This hearty autumn salad is perfect for Thanksgiving.
-It combines greens, roasted sweet potatoes, crispy beet chips, red onions, goat cheese, and sunflower/pumpkins seeds tossed in a fresh tangy cranberry vinaigrette.
-Vegetarian and gluten-free.
+This hearty autumn salad with roasted sweet potatoes is perfect for Thanksgiving.
+It combines fresh greens, roasted sweet potatoes, crispy beet chips, red onions, goat cheese, and sunflower/pumpkins seeds tossed in a tangy cranberry vinaigrette.
+Naturally vegetarian and gluten-free.

 While there is definitely something to be said for classic, tried and true recipes, I’m all about keeping it fresh.
 For this salad, I took several classic Thanksgiving ingredients and combined them to create something new.
 And I’m glad I did, because it is SO GOOD!